"Smell the sea and feel the sky. Let your Soul and Spirit fly."

 And right there, that’s the true beauty of sadhana.
 The more you practice, the deeper you go, the more it flows in your life.
 The most beautiful location of all, the silent beauty, stillness, and calm of the Divine connection, is always within you.
 All of the time in every moment in every situation.

 Meditation, our evolutionary sadhana, brings us into awareness.
-Even if you are just beginning or have been practising for a while, even if it still feels mechanical, just go with it.
-Practice, it is working within, changing, and evolving you.
+If you are just beginning or have been practising for a while, even if it still feels mechanical, just go with it.
+It is working within, changing, and evolving you.
 It may be out of the field of your awareness but there is still sweet surrender happening.
 The more you practice the more awareness flows into your life and soon (in perfect divine timing) you will feel the flow.

 There is no separation between 'me' and 'my practice.'
 I feel that I am in a constant state of sadhana flow.
 Always flowing in and out of it at times becoming aware that I have just been deeper in it.
 It is only when we come out of bliss that we know we have been in bliss.